shitalparmar443/all-in-one-link-shortener/readme.txt

 5. You can test this directly in your browser or use it programmatically via your plugin.
 6. For full API documentation, visit [is.gd API Reference](https://is.gd/developers.php).

+= T.LY (API Key Required) =
+1. Visit [T.LY](https://t.ly/) and create a free account.
+2. Generate your API key from your [T.LY Dashboard](https://t.ly/links).
+3. To shorten a link using the API, send a POST request to `https://api.t.ly/api/v1/link/shorten` with your long URL and API token.
+4. The API will return a JSON response containing short_url.
+Use this value as the shortened link.
+5. For full API documentation, visit [T.LY API Docs](https://t.ly/docs).

 == Security & Best Practices ==
 - Treat tokens as secrets; do not commit to public repositories.
 - Store only in plugin settings; never print in frontend HTML.